Digia-Technology-Private-Limited/digia_android/ReadMe.md

 # Digia Android

 Digia is a Server driven mobile development platform.
-This is a demo for integration Digia in your android app.
+This is a demo for integrating Digia in your existing android app.

 ## How to Build